mfedorchuck/BinarizationAlgorithms/README.md

 # BinarizationAlgorithms

-Just 10 binarization algorithms in MatLab
+<p> Just 10 binarization algorithms in MatLab

-All of them have been found in the internet in free access.
+<br> All of them have been found in the net in free access (and slightly modified)

 Thanks matwork users for sharing and code implementation: